-- long-term changes in land grading and ditches - presence of impervious or less pervious surfaces - changes in vegetation structure and density.
+- long-term changes in land grading and ditches - presence of impervious or less pervious surfaces - changes in vegetation structure and density and periodic vegetation maintenance.

 The potential negative effects and mitigation measures associated with these activities are discussed in the following sections.